-• It is obligatory to wash and disinfect hands when entering and leaving the Anatomy Special Practical Work Room which is a risk zone.
-The use of latex gloves during the dissection is mandatory but this doesn't remove the obligation to wash and disinfect hands before leaving the risk zone.
+• It is obligatory to wash and disinfect hands when entering and leaving the Anatomy Special Practical Work Room risk zone.
+Latex gloves during the dissection are mandatory but this doesn't remove the obligation to wash and disinfect hands before leaving the risk zone.

-• If there is a suspicion of a potential contagious disease, students will be asked to leave the room, after having placed their latex gloves and clothes in a designated dustbin, washed and disinfected their hands, instruments and rubber boots.
-All the contaminated cadavers will be placed by the teaching staff into a special collecting dustbin of the anatomy room.
-Instruments, rubber boots, tables and the anatomy room will be washed thoroughly and disinfected.
+• Suppose a specimen is found to be infectious.
+In that case, students will be instructed to remove and discard latex gloves and clothing in a designated dustbin, wash and disinfect equipment, rubber boots, and hands, and then leave the Anatomy Special Practical Wook Room.
+All the contaminated cadavers will be placed by the teaching staff into a special collecting dustbin of in the anatomy room.
+Instruments, rubber boots, tables, and the anatomy room will be washed thoroughly and disinfected.